Is apple wood suitable for carving

 High chance of splitting

-Applewood comes with high chances of splitting, and that is not favorable to wood carving.
+Applewood has a high chance of splitting, which is not favorable to wood carving.
 To win over splitting, add a bit of creativity to your crafts and implement the areas in your carving.
-Another way is to cut it off, but that should not be the needed area.
+Another way is to cut it off, which should not be the needed area.
 After all, you can still have a nice carving.

 What is applewood good for?

 - It gives you a beautiful color

 - Applewood lumber is tough and durable, making it perfect for furniture and small woodworking crafts.